ElandaOfficial/venum/README.md

 Note that if a venum doesn't accept null-constants, this will throw an exception if no constant with the specified name was found.

+# Known Issues
+- The MSVC-Compiler does not have any support for optional preceding commas in variadic macro expansions, due to this the library will most likely not work on Windows with the MSVC compiler with any standard below C++20.
+(C++20 standard proposes \_\_VA_OPT\_\_ as a fix for this)